-- redirect_uri (string) The page that users should be directed to after authenticating at the authorize URL.
-Required. - requested_scopes (iterable or string) The scopes on the token(s) being requested, as a space-separated string or an iterable of strings.
-Defaults to openid profile email urn:globus:auth:scope:transfer.api.globus.org:all - state (string) This is a way of your application passing information back to itself in the course of the OAuth flow.
-Because the user will navigate away from your application to com plete the flow, this parameter lets you pass an arbitrary string from the starting page to the redirect_uri - refresh_tokens (bool) When True, request refresh tokens in addition to access tokens oauth2_get_dependent_tokens(token)
+- redirect_uri (str redirect_uri (string)) The page that users should be directed to after authenticating at the authorize URL. - requested_scopes (str or iterable of str, optional) The scopes on the token(s) being requested, as a space-separated string or an iterable of strings.
+Defaults to openid profile email urn:globus:auth:scope:transfer. api.globus.org:all - state (str, optional) This string allows an application to pass information back to itself in the course of the OAuth flow.
+Because the user will navigate away from the application to complete the flow, this parameter lets the app pass an arbitrary string from the starting page to the redirect_uri - refresh_tokens (bool, optional) When True, request refresh tokens in addition to access tokens.
+[Default: False]